LeoDavii/SalesReportsApi/README.md

 ## Quick Start

 The template file is in the project root directory "SalesRecords.csv".
-To run the application locally, simply execute the following command in the project root directory:
+To run the application locally, simply execute the following command in the project root directory.
+The API will be available at port 8080:

 ```bash
 docker-compose up -d